 The Firebox collects log messages for the duration you specified.
-When the task is completed, details about the gateway and tunnel configuration and information about the status of any active tunnels for the selected gateway appear in the Results section.
-The log level is then returned to the previously set level.
+When the task completes, details of the gateway and tunnel configuration and information about the status of any active tunnels for the selected gateway appear in the Results section.
+The log level then returns to the previously set level.

 VPN Diagnostic Report Details

 This is the complete report summary and can include information about actions you can take to resolve any issues identified by the report.
 For each tunnel route, the report shows whether the tunnel route was established, whether traffic was detected after the report started, and error messages related to the tunnel.
 Some error messages include information about what you can do to correct a problem with the VPN tunnel.